 Here are a few helpful tips you can take to the bank:

+Ask your local council if they have preferred banking partners and specific account-opening procedures.
 Be sure to find a bank that has free checking and low fees.

 Be prepared and make sure another troop volunteer has a debit card for the troop account in case the main card is lost.